kev197/stockHMM/README.md

 # Code

-Using yfinance to fetch stock data and the ta library to compute technical indicators.
+Use yfinance to fetch stock data and the ta library to compute technical indicators.
 Define the observation vector as a list of preprocessed stock attributes and indicators.

 We use the open-source library hmmlearn to implement a GMM approach.
 In this method we fit gaussian mixtures to each state's emission density and follow the usual EM procedure (Baum-Welch) modified for gaussian mixtures.